Voting & Civil Rights

 You can ask to be excused for "undue hardship."
-It will be up to your local jury commission or jury administrator to decide if your excuse is good.
-Just wanting to "get out" of jury duty won’t work very often, though.
+Whether you will be excused is up to your local county board, jury commission, or jury administrator.
+Sometimes you need prior approval of the chief judge of the relevant judicial circuit.
+Just wanting to "get out" of jury duty won’t work.

 - Job